ian-pvd/roundhouse-2021/client/README.md

 ## SCSS

 ### SCSS Theme Core
-The styles for this theme are written in SCSS and leveage SCSS mixins, functions and variables.
+The styles for this theme are written in SCSS and leverage SCSS mixins, functions and variables.
 A set of helper functions, theme mixins and reusable values has been included in the the `scss/core` directory.
 These files do not output any CSS themselves, but are intended to be imported into each entry point when complied.

 Core files include:
 * Utilities - SCSS helper functions.